alstjgg/TIL/Papers/Distributed Representations of Words and Phrases and their Compositionality.md

 There are 2 methods in creating a distributed representation of words; **CBOW** and **Skip-gram**

 #### CBoW(Continuous Bag of Words)
-CBoW predicts a word based on its context.
+CBoW predicts the center word based on its context words.

 #### Skip-gram
-Skip-gram predicts its context based on a word.
+Skip-gram predicts its context words based on a center word, opposed to CBoW.
 The skip-gram model is an efficient method for learning high-quality distributed vecotr representations that capture a large number of precise syntatic and semantic word relationships.

-## 2. The Skip-Gram Model
+## 1. Improving the Skip-gram model
 The skip-gram model uses the softmax function to update each word in the text.
 This makes it computationaly impractical, as the cost is proportional to W(size of the vocabulary).